Rikkyo University

-A leading liberal arts teaching and research institution, the university is the largest Anglican Christian affiliated university in Japan.

-The university is internationally oriented and involved in numerous international programmes and projects.
+The university is the largest Anglican Christian affiliated university in Japan.
+The university is involved in numerous international programmes and projects.
 Rikkyo maintains contact with more than 140 educational institutions abroad for the purpose of exchanging lecturers, students and projects.
 With more than 700 students from outside Japan, the institution has 20,000 students, and 2,700 teachers and staff members.

-Rikkyo University's deviation value is in the top 10 in the ranking of private universities in Japan.

 Rikkyo Gakuin

-Rikkyo Primary School, Rikkyo Ikebukuro Junior and Senior High School, and Rikkyo Niiza Junior and Senior High School are affiliated with Rikkyo Gakuin.
-They are all-male schools.

-The Rikkyo Gakuin is an educational institution, which includes Rikkyo University and other affiliated schools.
-The Rikkyo School in England, St. Margaret's Elementary School, St. Margaret's Junior & Senior High School, and St. Hilda's Junior & Senior High School are affiliated with the Rikkyo Gakuin.
-St. Margaret's Schools, also known as Rikkyo Girls' Schools, are all-female academic institutions, as is St. Hilda's.
+The Rikkyo Gakuin is an educational institution, which includes Rikkyo University and several affiliated schools.
+They include three all-male schools and an international school, The Rikkyo School in England.
+Rikkyo Gakuin’s sister schools include three all-female schools and, formerly, a junior college (St. Margaret's Junior College).